luisdiogo2071317/azure-docs.pt-pt/articles/container-service/kubernetes/container-service-tutorial-kubernetes-monitor.md

 > [!div class="checklist"]
 > * Definições Obter Área de Trabalho do Log Analytics
-> * Configurar os agentes OMS em nós do Kubernetes
+> * Configurar os agentes do Log Analytics em nós do Kubernetes
-> * Aceder a informações de monitorização no portal do OMS ou no portal do Azure
+> * Aceder a informações de monitorização no portal do Log Analytics ou no portal do Azure

 ## <a name="before-you-begin"></a>Antes de começar